-SILT now protects 4 farms totaling nearly 300 acres across Iowa.
+SILT now protects 9 farms totaling nearly 935 acres across Iowa.
 They grow shiitake mushrooms, fresh vegetables, organic hay to get grass-fed animals through the winter.
+Some grow organic corn and soybeans on long rotations that give the soil a chance to regenerate.
 They give next generation farmers a chance to get into the game.
 They give their communities local, healthy, fresh food, jobs and a new way to look at the world.

 Landowners can choose to protect their land by donating some or all of an acreage or farm, or placing a land protection agreement on their deed.
 Depending on location, SILT will protect parcels as little as 5 acres and as large as 500 or more.